panoskarajohn/Odin/README.md

 This is a playground, trying to become a decent solution.
 This is in progress, trying to put everything together.

+## Local development

+infra.yml will bring up everything you need to have in order to run the app locally at least for now since we have only the Event Service.
+So you can run and debug the service you develop without worrying about installing all kind of different infrastructure.

 # Run the app

 Run the following commands